The material presented here is for educational purposes only and is not intended to be used as financial, investment or legal advice.

 It’s easy to open a new money market account!
 After you’ve saved up your initial deposit — whether it’s $2,000, $20,000 or $200,000 — you would follow your financial institution’s process for opening an account.
 You can open an account in person, by phone or online at most modern banks and credit unions.
 Some financial institutions, including Desert Financial, even offer an easy virtual account opening option through online banking and their mobile banking app.

-There are several ways that you can earn interest on your savings at a credit union or bank, such as with a savings account, money market or savings certificate.
+There are several account options that will earn you interest on your savings at a credit union or bank, such as a savings account, money market or savings certificate.
 With a traditional savings account, you’ll typically earn less interest than with a money market or a savings certificate, but you have the most flexibility.
-A savings certificate (or a certificate of deposit at a bank) may offer a higher rate of return than a savings account but requires you to keep your money put for a set length of time, typically from 6 months to several years.
+A savings certificate, or a certificate of deposit (CD) at a bank, may offer a higher rate of return than a savings account but requires you to keep your money put for a set length of time, typically from 6 months to several years to avoid paying any sort of early withdrawal fee or penalty.

 Watch this short video to learn more about the differences between traditional savings accounts and money markets.

 Many people enjoy the flexibility that a money market account offers.
-Money market accounts at credit unions and banks usually have higher APY, or annual percentage yield, than savings accounts.
+Money market accounts at credit unions and banks usually have higher APY, or annual percentage yield, than traditional savings accounts.
 But unlike a savings certificate, you don’t have to leave your money in the account for a certain period of time.
-While a minimum balance is required (often around $2,000), you can add or take out money as you need to.
-Many money market accounts come with debit cards or checks for this purpose.
+While a minimum balance is often required (typically around $2,000), you can add or take out money as you need to.
+Many money market accounts come with the option of a debit card or checks for this purpose.

 When you open a money market account at a credit union or bank, that financial institution will pay you a small percentage of your deposit for the privilege of being able to use your money.
-That percentage is the APY of the account.
+If your plan is to use your money market as a savings vehicle (with minimal withdrawals), that percentage is the APY of the account.
 You’ll earn slightly more on your deposit in each successive year since you’re actually earning interest on your initial deposit plus any interest you earned previously.

 Opening a money market account online is a simple and quick way to start growing your savings.
 Whether your goal is to set up an emergency fund, stash some vacation cash, work toward saving for a down payment on a house or another personal goal, a money market can help you put aside money for important things while earning interest on that money.
 Once you’ve opened your new money market account, all that’s left to do is continue adding money to it … and watch your savings grow!